Rinka Watanabe: 2025–26 season

 A couple weeks later, Watanabe competed at 2025 Skate America, where she won the short program and placed third in the free skate, winning the silver medal for a second consecutive time and finishing behind defending World Champion, Alysa Liu.
 Following the event, she said, "I did rather well to put things together under pressure.
 I managed to do the things I can at this moment properly.
 It was huge I was able to hold on to a second place."
 “I don’t know if my next competition is going to be nationals or if it’s going to be the Final,” said Watanabe.
 “But regardless of whichever it is, I want to do the best that I can and whatever results from that, I hope that it could lead to future dreams coming true.”
+Watanabe's Grand Prix series results allowed her to qualify for the Grand Prix Final in Nagoya, Japan, where she ultimately came in sixth place.
+Two weeks later, she finished seventh at the 2025–26 Japan Championships and was named as the first alternate for the 2026 Winter Olympic team.
+Following the event, Watanabe announced her intention to continue skating competitively for another Olympic cycle.

+In February, Watanabe announced that she had made a coaching change, relocating to Kurashiki, Okayama Prefecture to train under Yusuke Hayashi.

+In March 2026, Watanabe competed at the Coupe du Printemps in Kockelscheuer, Luxembourg.
+She won the silver medal behind Mana Kawabe.